-Windward is a location, not an attitude
+Wind-facing exposure is a location, not an attitude

 A long privet line is a billboard.
 Thin bases, uneven height, or sudden yellow bands read from the street before anyone reaches the door.
 Formal lines need rhythm, not panic.
-Our spring guide to hedge trimming on the East End describes how the first pass sets the plane for the year, and steady professional work under hedge trimming keeps density without stripping plants bare before summer heat.
+Our spring guide to hedge trimming on the East End describes how the first pass sets the hedge line for the year, and steady professional work under hedge trimming keeps density without stripping plants bare before summer heat.

 Formal hedges also trap air along tight walls.
 A sun-baked road face paired with a shaded interior can split color on the same plant in ways that look like disease from a car window.
 Walk the line at two times of day before you schedule a heavy strip.
 If only the outer face is pale, exposure and water habits may be enough to adjust.
 If bases are thin along the full length, rhythm through the growing season matters more than one dramatic cut in May.